Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

-Provided that the ISW is generated out to redshifts $z\sim 1$, our choice of $z_{\rm max}$ should contain a small fraction of the total ISW generated in our visible universe.
-Nevertheless the contribution of this relatively nearby cosmological volume to the low multipole anisotropy power has been claimed not to be completely negligible, and it has been argued that it may be of relevance in the context of the CMB large angle anomalies \citep[e.g.,][]{Francis2010b,Rassat2013}.
+Provided that the ISW effect is generated out to redshifts $z\approx 1$, our choice of $z_{\rm max}$ should contain a small fraction of the total ISW signal generated in our visible Universe.
+Nevertheless the contribution of this relatively nearby cosmological volume to the low multipole anisotropy power has been claimed not to be completely negligible, and it has been argued that it may be of relevance in the context of the CMB large-angle anomalies \citep[e.g.,][]{Francis2010b,Rassat2013}.

 When conducting the reconstruction, we impose a sky mask for all pixels with $|b_{\rm gal}| < 10\degr$ for which the Galaxy heavily impacts the selection function of the survey.
 The result of the inversion of the galaxy density field into the gravitational potential field and its time derivative is shown in Fig.~\ref{fig:mapISW2mphz}.
-The recovered ISW map resembles the large scale structure of the projected density map (Fig.~\ref{fig:surveys_maps}): the positive structure of the ISW map traces, in the North Galactic hemisphere, the presence of well known superclusters like Ursa Major, Virgo, Centaurus or Hydra, while in the southern hemisphere, at slightly negative galactic latitudes, the most prominent negative spot corresponds to the Local Void.
+The recovered ISW map resembles the large-scale structure of the projected density map (Fig.~\ref{fig:surveys_maps}).
+The positive structure of the ISW map traces, in the North Galactic hemisphere, the presence of well known superclusters like Ursa Major, Virgo, Centaurus, or Hydra, while in the southern hemisphere, at slightly negative Galactic latitudes, the most prominent negative spot corresponds to the Local Void.